linefinc/tvudownloader/README.txt

 +Add check for new version
 +Add process bar
 +Add minimum file to start mule.
-+Stat to implement OPML Import/Exporter (only in SVN version) *Fix bug occur when user not use category
++Start to implement OPML Import/Exporter (only in SVN version) *Fix bug occur when user not use category
 *Fix RSS parser.
 A new parser are write to support not standard RSS channel.
 *Fix Url parser to avoid duplicate links